ismorozs/simple-els/README.md

 # Simple Els
-Describe the element's appearance and behaviour using basic JS types and minimal API.
-Combine them for more complex cases.
+Create UI components of any complexity, appearance, and behavior using basic JS types and a minimal API.
 Reactive declarations as the library's cornerstone.
-No additional environment setups.
+No compilers or additional environment setups.
 Ideal for popups

 ## How to install and prepare
 Install the library through